nxp-mcuxpresso/mcuxsdk-middleware-bluetooth-host/doc/Bluetooth Low Energy Application Developers Guide/topics/otap_client.md

 An example function that checks if an *ImageVerison* field from a New Image Notification or a New Image Info Response corresponds to a newer image \(based on the suggested format of this field\) is provided in the OTAP Client demo applications.
 The function is called *OtapClient\_IsRemoteImageNewer\(\)*.

 The OTAP Client application is a little more complicated than the OTAP Server application because more state information needs to be handled \(current image position, current chunk sequence number, image file parsing information, and so on\).
 An example state diagram for the OTAP Client is shown below.
-The [Figure 4](#FIG_GKR_D4N_CY) briefly lists the steps of the image download process.
+The [Figure](../images/figure23.png) briefly lists the steps of the image download process.
 Note that some of the states may not be explicitly present in the demo applications.

 ![](../images/figure23.png "OTAP Client Example State Diagram")